wikimedia/mediawiki-libs-ObjectFactory/README.md

 the named services are requested from the PSR-11 service container and prepended before 'args'. `null` values in 'services' are passed to the constructor unchanged.

+Optional services declared via 'optional_services' are handled the same, except that if the service is not available from the service container `null` is passed as a parameter instead.
+Optional services are appended directly after the normal required services

 If any extra arguments are passed in the options to getObjectFromSpec() or createObject(), these are prepended before the 'services' and 'args'.